With a large number of Guests visiting our Theme Parks every day, the Tokyo Disney Resort is much like a big city.

 Initiatives to reduce the amount of plastic packaging used |

-Switch to recyclable packaging |
+Switch to recyclable material |